1984 British Grand Prix: Qualifying

 Johnny Cecotto broke both legs after a heavy crash during first practice.
 He would never race in Formula One again.
 Nelson Piquet claimed pole position.
-Niki Lauda's win for McLaren saw him become the highest point scorer in Formula One history, passing Jackie Stewart's 360.
+Niki Lauda's win for McLaren saw him become the highest point scorer in Formula One history, passing Jackie Stewart's 360 points.

-Renault driver Derek Warwick gave the British fans something to cheer when he finished 42 seconds behind Lauda in second place, while Cecotto's Toleman teammate Ayrton Senna finished 21 seconds behind Warwick in third.
+Renault driver Derek Warwick gave the British fans something to cheer when he finished 42 seconds behind Lauda in second place, while Cecotto's Toleman teammate Ayrton Senna finished 21 seconds behind Warwick in third, his second podium finish in just his rookie season.
 Lotus-Renault driver Elio de Angelis kept his championship hopes alive finishing a lap down in fourth place.
 He was followed by the two Ferraris of Michele Alboreto and René Arnoux in the final points positions.

 Lauda's win saw him move to 33 points and with Prost failing to finish his championship lead was cut to just 1.5 points.
-With 67.5 points, McLaren had scored almost double the amount of Constructors' points than second placed Ferrari who were on 34.5 points.
+With 67.5 points, McLaren had scored almost double the number of Constructors' points than second placed Ferrari who were on 34.5 points.

 Eddie Cheever (Alfa Romeo), Philippe Alliot (RAM) and Jo Gartner (Osella) were all outed in a first lap crash which started when Riccardo Patrese lost his Alfa going into the Graham Hill Bend.
 The race was stopped after 11 laps to clear Jonathan Palmer's RAM.